Welcoming you when you arrive

 - C1 - Advanced

-Courses in everyday French (Levels A1 to B2)
+Courses in general French - Level A1 to C1

-These courses will enable students to work on various language and cultural skills in order to learn to communicate in everyday situations, to understand French culture and to study in France.
+These courses allow students to work on various language and cultural skills in order to learn to communicate in everyday life, to understand French culture and to pursue their studies in France.

 • Major Societal Debates